Skip to main navigation menu Skip to main content Skip to site footer

 Abstract

-This article focuses on the opening ceremony of the new US-Embassy in Jerusalem on May 14, 2018.
-By analysing a live transmission of the ceremony, it aims at showing how Jerusalem is constructed as a "holy city" through the ceremony and its medial representation.
-Thus it contributes at deepening the relationship between religion and politics in Mideast Conflict by focusing on the intersection of ritual, (sacred) space, conflict, and the media.
-More specifically, in following a spatial approach to religion, it asks about the role of media rituals as the considered ceremony in the construction of holy space in Mideast conflict.
+This article focuses on the opening ceremony for the new US embassy in Jerusalem, which took place on 14 May 2018.
+By analyzing a live transmission of the ceremony, it seeks to show how Jerusalem is constructed as a “holy city” through the ceremony and its medial representation.
+It thus aims to deepen our understanding of the relationship between religion and politics in the Middle East by focusing on the intersection of ritual, (sacred)